quicwg/base-drafts/draft-ietf-quic-tls.md

 * TLS ExtensionsType Registry
   {{!TLS-REGISTRIES=I-D.ietf-tls-iana-registry-updates}} - IANA is to register
-  the quic_transport_parameters extension found in {{quic_parameters}} as well as the max_crypto_data extension found in {{max_crypto_data}}
+  the quic_transport_parameters extension found in {{quic_parameters}}.
-  Assigning 26 and 27 to the extensions respectively would be greatly appreciated.
   The Recommended column is to be marked Yes.
 The TLS 1.3 Column is to include CH and EE.